 A supporting iPollingTM question asked member companies to characterize their current Intercompany Accounting process.
-For the majority of companies (82%), they are working to find ways to increase automation and improve quality, with the remaining 18% indicating that the process is highly automated, but they spend more time than they would like doing investigation or rework.
-Interestingly, none of the companies said that the process is highly automated and streamlined with high quality results and little rework.
+The majority of companies (82%), are working to find ways to increase automation and improve quality, with the remaining 18% indicating that the process is highly automated, but they spend more time than they would like doing an investigation or rework.
+Interestingly, none of the companies said that the process is highly automated and streamlined with high-quality results and little rework.

-When asked when the last time was they made a significant improvement to automation and quality to the Intercompany Accounting process 35% said within the past year, with an additional 6% saying it was in the past 1-3 years.
-An additional 29% responded that it was 4-6 years ago, with 18% saying they are not sure, but they have plans to do so in the near future.
-The remaining 12% also were unsure about the timing of the last improvements, but indicated they have no plans to do so in the foreseeable future.
+When asked when the last time they made a significant improvement to automation and quality of the Intercompany Accounting process 35% said within the past year, with an additional 6% saying it was in the past 1-3 years.
+An additional 29% responded that it was 4-6 years ago, with 18% saying they are not sure but have plans to do so in the near future.
+The remaining 12% also were unsure about the timing of the last improvements but indicated they have no plans to do so in the foreseeable future.

 Some of the comments made by Peeriosity members that relate to this poll include the following:

 Computers & Electronics Member: Intercompany Accounting has been a high priority for our Finance team over the past few years.
 We continue to focus on making improvements in this area.